idapgroup/js-object-utils/README.md

   allowEmptyValues: false,

   /**
-   * allow nullable values, igonre if emptyValues not allow
+   * allow nullable values, ignore if emptyValues not allow
    * defaults to false
    */
   allowNullableValues: false,